 SUISA uses Cincom® ObjectStudio® to harmonize music and money with web-enabled mainframe applications

-SUISA manages “small rights” which include non-dramatic musical works, concert versions of dramatic works and musical works for feature and television films.
-They then issue licences authorizing its clients (concert organisers, record producers, broadcasting companies and other users) to perform, broadcast and reproduce music.
+SUISA manages what is known as «small rights».
+These include non-dramatic musical works, concert versions of dramatic works and musical works for feature and television films.
+SUISA issues licenses authorizing its customers – concert organizers, record producers, broadcasting companies and other users – to perform, broadcast, disseminate and reproduce music.